Alachua County and Newberry Assistance Programs.

 This is a local nonprofit agency that offers help with bills for people in Alachua County.
 They offer a wide variety of assistance including emergency assistance.
 They provide cash grants to help pay energy bills, rent, provide food aid, and more.
 They also manage the local weatherization program which will provide free energy saving upgrades to homes.
 Their primary goal is to offer people short term aid, with counseling and support to ensure they become self-sufficient over the long term.

 There are some conditions.
 For example, you can only receive electric bill help once per year, and there is a maximum provided of about $600.
+Resources are limited too, and often combined with money saving ideas.

 Other services include direct financial assistance and referrals for basic needs, including rental assistance, energy bill payments, nutrition, transportation, food, medicines, temporary shelter, and more.
 Also the Low Income Home Energy Assistance Program (LIHEAP) has two components.
 One is the Home Energy Assistance, which is a one-time payment for utility bills.
 The other option is Crisis Assistance, which may help eligible households who are about to have their utilities cut off due to nonpayment, or if they have already had utilities disconnected.